CoreOptd/Madness-Server-Guide/README.md

 ![image](https://github.com/CoreOptd/Madness-Server-Guide/assets/95182007/1489f666-8ca9-4bf7-bb8b-8a6397249641)

 ### STEP 2
-**For Windows users,** click on the "Download Standalone" button and save the given exe to your download folder.
+**For Windows users,** click on the "Download Standalone" button and save the given .exe to your download folder.

 ![image](https://github.com/CoreOptd/Madness-Server-Guide/assets/95182007/ef57a91d-dec1-42a4-a491-7d81690cbbde)

-**For Mac users,** scroll down a bit and click the "CurseForge standalone" button for Mac and save the given exe to your download folder.
+**For Mac users,** scroll down a bit and click the "CurseForge standalone" button for Mac and save the given .exe to your download folder.

 ![image](https://github.com/CoreOptd/Madness-Server-Guide/assets/95182007/d39923fd-fdbd-4b5d-a71a-f8dea65162a4)